tytydraco/yessleep/out/Ever_heard_of_the_Trolley_Problem_Well_I_can_foresee_which_actions_benefit_the_greatest_number_of_people_But_its_a_curse.md

 My body started involuntarily twitching as the overhead lights spontaneously shattered, plunging the coach into darkness.
 A few people screamed, and John tried to calm everybody down, but I barely registered what was happening.

 I was visualising the stagecoach as a trolley hurtling towards danger.
 I had a decision to make, but what was it?
-It was different from any crossroads I’d ever faced before.I’d never felt such horror.
+It was different from any crossroads I’d ever faced before.

+I’d never felt such horror.

 I rose to my feet and charged down the aisle.
 I tuned out every sound, focusing my attention on finding the light.
 What decision was the universe trying to present to me?
 What could I do to ensure the greatest good?